 House sparrow aggression

-The male sparrow also sings close to his chosen nest site, occasionally with a beak full of nesting material to demonstrate his ability and his suitability as a partner.
+A male sparrow may also sing close to his chosen nest site to draw a mate in.
+Occasionally he will do so with a beak full of nesting material to demonstrate his abilities as a provider and therefore his suitability as a partner.

 Male with a feather in his beak to present to a potential mate